Numeric Algorithms

 Practically a 2000-bit number (more or less).
 Hey, that's pretty big, considering 31 is a 5-bit number, and 400 is a 9-bit number!

-We're usually a lot more interested in modular exponentation than plain old exponentiation.
+So writing out the result of an exponentiation is just too darn big!
+We’re usually a lot more interested in modular exponentation!
 This is coming up soon.

 Integer Square Root